gali1/doh-server/README.md

 This repo is a fork of `doh-proxy`.
 This forked version has the following functions in addition to ones of original version.

+- Proxy function of Oblivious DNS over HTTPS in addition to the Target (Server) function
 - access control by HTTP Authorization header with bearer token
 - server-side blocking by query names (currently returns NXDOMAIN, and supports exact match, suffix match, and prefix match)
 - server-side overriding query names with specific IP addresses